Simple Salsa Recipes

 - Sea salt and freshly ground black pepper

 - Slice tomatoes in half horizontally.
 Remove seeds with a small spoon and discard.
-(This is easy with large roma tomatoes that have just 4 seed-filled sections.
+(This is easy with large Roma tomatoes that have just 4 seed-filled sections.
 Other tomatoes often have many little seed hiding places.
 For those I hold the tomato half over the sink and use my fingers to push out the seeds).

 - Cut tomato into small (1/4-inch) dice and place in medium-sized mixing bowl.

-- Add remaining ingredients to bowl and stir; add salt and pepper to taste.
+- Add remaining ingredients to a bowl and stir; add salt and pepper to taste.
 Can be made one hour ahead and kept at room temperature.
 Cover and refrigerate leftovers, but plan to use within 24 hours.

 Easy (Canned) Tomato Salsa